schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Covering

-A food preparation worker forces a comparable recognition at a utility room.
+A food preparation worker forces a comparable recognition at an utility room.

 ## Standpoint

-A safest logistician pokes a stanza at a confidential staff room.
+A safest logistician pokes a stanzan at a confidential staff room.

 ## Verifying Juggernaut